 Hettinger is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Hettinger who are college-educated is close to the national average for all communities of 21.84%: 18.24% of the adults in Hettinger have a bachelor's degree or advanced degree.
+In terms of college education, Hettinger is nearly on par with the US average for all cities of 21.84%: 18.24% of adults 25 and older in Hettinger have a bachelor's degree or advanced degree.

 The per capita income in Hettinger in 2022 was $35,297, which is lower middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,188 for a family of four.
 However, Hettinger contains both very wealthy and poor people as well.